Ashoka Chakra

-The Ashoka Chakra is a depiction of the Dharmachakra.
+The Ashoka Chakra (Transl: Ashoka's wheel) is an Indian symbol which is a depiction of the Dharmachakra.
 It is called so because it appears on a number of edicts of Ashoka, most prominent among which is the Lion Capital of Ashoka.
 The most visible use of the Ashoka Chakra today is at the centre of the Flag of India (adopted on 22 July 1947), where it is rendered in a navy blue colour on a white background, replacing the symbol of charkha (spinning wheel) of the pre-independence versions of the flag.
-It is also shown in the Ashoka Chakra medal which is the highest award for gallantry in peace time.
+It is also shown in the Ashoka Chakra medal, which is the highest award for gallantry in peacetime.

 Symbolic history

 When Gautama Buddha achieved enlightenment at Bodh Gaya, he came to Sarnath.
-There, he found his five disciples Assaji, Mahānāman, Kondañña, Bhaddiya and Vappa, who had earlier abandoned him.
+There, he found his five disciples, Assaji, Mahānāman, Kondañña, Bhaddiya and Vappa, who had earlier abandoned him.
 He introduced his first teachings to them, thereby establishing the Dharmachakra;.
 This is the motif taken up by Ashoka and portrayed on top of his pillars.